 Master of Science in Nursing (MSN)

-An MSN degree is for those registered nurses who decide to move into nonclinical leadership roles in research, data analysis, executive management, administration, teaching, public policy, and government.
+An MSN degree is for those registered nurses who decide to move into non-clinical leadership roles in research, data analysis, executive management, administration, teaching, public policy, and government.
 Sometimes a nurse may decide they do not want to work hands-on with patients, but instead make positive changes to patient care through leadership roles.
+This still means operating in an important category within the healthcare system; after all, it’s all about teamwork and the higher your skillset, the more opportunities for advancement and growth.
 If you see this in your future, then this is the degree you will eventually need to get.
 But don’t worry about it right now.
 Obtaining your BSN or ADN is enough to get your foot in the proverbial door, get some experience under your belt, and decide which advanced career path you may want to follow in the future.

 There are many different career paths a graduate with an MSN degree can take.
 Here are just some of the careers you can enjoy with an MSN degree: